OllieDay/Lifx/README.md

 await light.OnAsync();
 ```

-Each of these methods have an override that takes a `uint` parameter used to specify the duration in milliseconds for
+Each of these methods have an overload that takes a `uint` parameter used to specify the duration in milliseconds for
 the power change.

 ```csharp